Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds give up the fourth-most home runs in baseball (181 total, 1.4 per game).
+- Reds pitchers combine to give up the fourth-most home runs in baseball (181 total, 1.4 per game).

+- Cruz takes the mound for his first start of the season for the Reds.

+- The 33-year-old righty came out of the bullpen in his most recent outing this season, one of 46 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.